cncoulter/Graph_Paper/fork.md

 `link:` stores a link to where the image was found online.
 If the image doesn't have a URL where people can find it online, leave this blank.

 Finally, the main text in this file is the caption that will be displayed below the image.
-As you can see, you're welcome to use HTML here.
+As you can see, you can use HTML to add links or particular formatting to the caption.

 ## Using Images